Skip to main content

 IV.
 Assignment

-Special Considerations in Distance Learning
+Special Considerations in Distance Education

-- Under the Copyright Act, instructional "display" or "performance" in the nonprofit educational context is permitted if it takes place or is transmitted in the classroom:
+Under the Copyright Act, instructional “display” or “performance” in the nonprofit educational context is permitted if it takes place or is transmitted in the classroom:

-- Permissible display: may include the simple showing of a photograph, chart, table, or still from a motion picture
+Permissible display: may include the simple showing of a photograph, chart, table, or still from a motion picture

-- Permissible performance: may recite, play, or show a musical or literary work, but NOT dramatic works, videos, audiovisual works, or motion pictures
+Permissible performance: may recite, play, or show a musical or literary work, but NOT dramatic works, videos, audiovisual works, or motion pictures

-- If the work is transmitted for distance learning (outside the classroom), or is copied or distributed, including posting it on the Internet, it is most likely NOT "fair use," and you will have to obtain appropriate permission(s).
+If the work is transmitted for distance learning (outside the classroom), or is copied or distributed, including posting it on the Internet, it is most likely NOT “fair use,” and you will have to obtain appropriate permission(s).

 Special Considerations in Multimedia & Web Development

-If you incorporate graphics, film, video, music, photographs, animation, text, data, maps, or software you may implicate multiple copyrights and multiple owners or contributors--
+If you incorporate graphics, film, video, music, photographs, animation, text, data, maps, or software you may implicate multiple copyrights and multiple owners or contributors–

-Remember to protect your own copyright--
+Remember to protect your own copyright–

-- If posted online, understand that you give an implied license to allow minimal printing, copying, and downloading.
+If posted online, understand that you give an implied license to allow minimal printing, copying, and downloading.

-- Affix notice (name, date, and ©) OR register with the U.S. Copyright Office.
+Affix notice (name, date, and ©) OR register with the U.S. Copyright Office.